opkpEh/hackerrank-api/README.md

-# hackerrank_star_scraper
+# hackerrank api

-to scrape out stars on a user profile per topic
+this api return all of the stars that the user has earned and all of the certificates that the user has earned.

 usage: